Find the recipe card at the end of the post. Make sure to read the content as it contains chef tips,

 What you’re looking for is to coat the pieces with the butter and to have clumps form.
 And that’s it, folks.
 Really, it’s THAT easy!

 In a large bowl add all of the streusel ingredients EXCEPT the butter and mix to combine.
 Add in the very soft butter and with either clean hands or a fork, press the butter into the oat mixture until it forms clumps and coated crumbs.
+Since you’re using very soft butter, form your clumps, cover and place it in the fridge for about 15 minutes to chill prior to using.

 Use it on your favorite fruit dessert, cookie, quick bread, or muffins.